darkreapyre/itsacat/README.md

 >**Note:** In order to avoid any conflict with the Parameter Server (ElastiCache) and to avoid unnecessary serivce charges, a good practice is to Stop the SageMaker Notebook Instance before proceeding to the next step.

 ### Step 2.
 Training the Classifier
-To train the full classification model on the *SNN* framework, simply upload the `datasets.h5` file found in the `artifacts\datasets` directory to the `training_iput` folder of the S3 bucket that has already been created by the deployment process.
+To train the full classification model on the *SNN* framework, simply upload the `datasets.h5` file found in the `Notebooks\datasets` directory to the `training_iput` folder of the S3 bucket that has already been created by the deployment process.
 >**Note:** A pre-configured `parameters.json` file has already been created.
 To change the Neural Network configuration parameters, before running the training process, change this file and upload it to the `training_input` folder of the S3 Bucket before uploading the data set.

 Once the data file has been uploaded, an S3 Event will automatically trigger the training process, and in-depth insight to the training process can be viewed through the **CloudWatch** console.
 When the model training is complete (typically after 22 hours), the final optimized parameters will be copied to the `prediction_input` folder of the S3 bucket.
 This will trigger the production deployment pipeline and a message will be sent to review the Prediction API in the QA/Staging environment.